It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 And they can vote.

-They can do a lot more than you can simply because they're older and they're frustrated too.
+They can do a lot more than you can simply because they're older, and they're frustrated too.

-You know you're young who knows you what what you're gonna be interested in five years from now but if this stuff, if if current events and the future of the country remain at the top of your list of passions, then I've I'm confident you're going to be way ahead of other people your age in terms of what you know and therefore your opinions that you've formed and uh so don't don't it don't let people intimidate you because of that.
+But if this stuff, if current events and the future of the country remain at the top of your list of passions, then I'm confident you're going to be way ahead of other people your age in terms of what you know and therefore your opinions that you've formed.

-Don't don't let people make fun of you.
+Don't let people make fun of you.

-Don't let people tell you that you're you're an oddball because you're not interested in the same things they are just don't be talked out of it.
+Don't let people tell you that you're an oddball because you're not interested in the same things they are.

-Whatever you're you're you're I think this is great what you're doing and I'm I'm flattered that you like my books and that are part of your thinking here so I just I uh just follow your passions Jacob what whatever they end up being and and continue to listen to the people that you trust right now.
+I think this is great what you're doing, and I'm flattered that you like my books and that are part of your thinking here.

 Okay.

-You made mine too I hope you call back sometime with an easier question.
+I hope you call back sometime with an easier question.

 Okay.